 Save and Configure - Workflow Tab

-The Save and Configure dialog provides a tab to specify and enable/disable additional behaviour:
+The Save and Configure dialog (see Save and Configure) provides a tab to specify and enable/disable additional behavior:

-The second checkbox enables the display of prior workflow visits in yellow-colored rectangles.
+- The following checkboxes enables the display of prior workflow visits in yellow-colored rectangles.
 This functionality asynchronously loads the history of the associated object and counts the visits for each state.

 If you do not like this to be displayed select and delete the yellow rectangle, or disable the functionality all together in the 'Save and Configure' dialog box.
 All yellow rectangles will be removed from your map.

 Workflow maps are recalculated in the preview and some rules apply anytime you select an object on the workflow path.
 Here are some best practices suggestions:

 - Workflow Maps require a well designed and tested M-Files Workflow as a base.
 You can use M-Files Process Maps to discuss workflows with a client.
 It helps with the documentation process and may also provide guidelines, but there is no backward link or technical interface to the M-Files workflow.
 Therefore it is a good idea to first fully implement the M-Files Workflow and then create the visual representation and interaction with process maps.